 Medicare Collected using the HOS.
-MAOs reporting the measure must contract with a CMSapproved HOS Survey Vendor to administer the survey.
+MAOs reporting the measure must contract with a CMS-

-Table E-4 presents the question icluded in the measure.
+Table E-4 presents the question included in the measure.

 Table E-4: Osteoporosis Testing in Older Women

 Question Response Choices Q52 Have you ever had a bone density test to check for osteoporosis, sometimes thought of Yes as "brittle bones"?
 This test would have been done to your back or hip.
 No